 - Among basal cell cancer patients who experienced a recent severe life event, those who were emotionally maltreated by their mothers or fathers as children were more likely to have poorer immune responses.

-- Note that at the same time, emotional maltreatment was unrelated to basal cell carcinoma responses among those who had not experienced a stressful life event.
+- At the same time, childhood emotional maltreatment was unrelated to basal cell carcinoma immune response among those who had not experienced a stressful life event.

 - Wear a good sun hat and cover as much exposed skin as possible with clothing.